serenevoid/serenevoid.github.io/src/content/blog/less-known-feature-of-email.md

 ---
-title: "Plus Addressing: The hack to unlimited email accounts"
+title: "Plus Addressing: The hack to unlimited email addresses"
 description: "A very useful feature of email which no one talks about"
 pubDate: 2023-10-26
 tags: ["web"]